-- 2. Lending (including, without limitation, the provision of consumer credit or mortgage credit, factoring with or without recourse, financing of commercial transactions (including forfeiting) and advancing loans against cheques). - 3.
-Financial leasing. - 4.
-Operating a money service business (including, without limitation, a business providing money or value transmission services, currency exchange (bureau de change) and cheque cashing). - 5.
+- (B) a business authorized to sell postage stamps by the holder of a licence under that Law. - 5.
 Facilitating or transmitting money or value through an informal money or value transfer system or network. - 6.
-Issuing, redeeming, managing or administering means of payment, means of payment includes, without limitation, credit, charge and debit cards, cheques, travellers' cheques, money orders and bankers' drafts. - 7.
+Issuing, redeeming, managing or administering means of payment, means of payment includes, without limitation, credit, charge and debit cards, cheques, travellers' cheques, money orders and bankers' drafts and electronic money. - 7.
 Providing financial guarantees or commitments. - 8.
-Trading for account of customers (by way of spot, forward, swaps, futures, options, etc.) in - - (a) money market instruments (including, without limitation, cheques, bills and certificates of deposit), - (b) foreign exchange, exchange, interest rate or index instruments, and - (c) commodity futures, transferable securities or other negotiable instruments or financial assets, including, without limitation, bullion. - 9.
-Participating in securities issues, including, without limitation, underwriting or placement as agent (whether publicly or privately).
+Trading (by way of spot, forward, swaps, futures, options, etc.) in - - (a) money market instruments (including, without limitation, cheques, bills and certificates of deposit), - (b) foreign exchange, exchange, interest rate or index instruments, and - (c) commodity futures, transferable securities or other negotiable instruments or financial assets. - 9.
+Participating in securities issues and the provision of financial services related to such issues, including, without limitation, underwriting or placement as agent (whether publicly or privately). - 10.
+Providing settlement or clearing services for financial assets including, without limitation, securities, derivative products or other negotiable instruments.

-- 10. Providing settlement or clearing services for financial assets including, without limitation, securities, derivative products or other negotiable instruments. - 11.
-Providing advice to undertakings on capital structure, industrial strategy or related questions, on mergers or the purchase of undertakings. - 12.
+- 11. Providing advice to undertakings on capital structure, industrial strategy or related questions, on mergers or the purchase of undertakings, except where the advice is provided in the course of carrying on the business of a lawyer or accountant. - 12.
 Money broking. - 13.
 Money changing. - 14.
 Providing individual or collective portfolio management services or advice. - 15.
 Providing safe custody services. - 16.
 Providing services for the safekeeping or administration of cash or liquid securities on behalf of clients. - 17.
 Carrying on the business of a credit union. - 18.
-Accepting repayable funds other than deposits. - 19.
-The provision of services in relation to any of the financial services businesses falling within paragraphs 2 to 18. - 20.
+Accepting repayable funds other than deposits. - 18A.
+Otherwise investing, administering or managing funds or money on behalf of other persons. - 19.
+[Omitted by an amendment to Schedule 1 to the Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 as made by the Criminal Justice (Proceeds of Crime) (Financial Services Businesses) (Bailiwick of Guernsey) (Amendment) Regulations, 2008] - 20.
 Accepting deposits in the course of carrying on "deposit-taking business" as defined in the Banking Supervision (Bailiwick of Guernsey) Law, 1994. - 21.
-Carrying on "controlled investment business" as defined in the Protection of Investors (Bailiwick of Guernsey) Law, 1987. - 22.
-Carrying on "insurance business" as defined in the Insurance Business (Bailiwick of Guernsey) Law, 2002, or doing anything - - (a) which can only lawfully be done under the authority of a licence of the Commission under the Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002, or - (b) the doing of which is specifically exempted by that Law from the requirement to hold such a licence. - 23.
-Carrying on "regulated activities" as defined in the Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000.
+Carrying on "controlled investment business" as defined in the Protection of Investors (Bailiwick of Guernsey) Law, 1987.

+- 22. Carrying on "insurance business" as defined in the Insurance Business (Bailiwick of Guernsey) Law, 2002 or doing anything which can only lawfully be done under the authority of a licence of the Commission under the Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002.
+Carrying on "long term business" as defined in the Insurance Business (Bailiwick of Guernsey) Law, 2002, carrying on business as an "insurance intermediary" in respect of "long term business", both phrases as defined in the Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002 or acting as an insurance manager under the authority of a licence under the Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002. - 23.
+Carrying on "regulated activities" as defined in the Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000, in circumstances where the activity is prohibited except under the authority and in accordance with the conditions of a licence granted by the Commission under section 6 of that Law (a "fiduciary licence"), or carrying on by way of business the activities described in sections 3(1)(g) or (x) of that Law. - 23A.
+Otherwise investing, administering or managing funds or money on behalf of other persons.

+PART II

-PART II INCIDENTAL AND OTHER ACTIVITIES
+INCIDENTAL AND OTHER ACTIVITIES